nopSolutions/nopCommerce-Docs/developer/plugins/how-to-write-plugin_3.90.md

 ```

 > [!TIP]
-> The list of installed plugins is located in \App_Data\InstalledPlugins.txt.
+> The list of installed plugins is located in `\App_Data\InstalledPlugins.txt`.
 The list is created during installation.

 ## Upgrading nopCommerce may break plugins